Cameron Mitchell (actor): Personal life

 On August 17, 1940, Mitchell married Johanna Mendel in Lancaster, New Hampshire.
 Mendel's father, Fred Mendel, had founded Intercontinental Packers in Saskatoon, Saskatchewan.
 The Mitchells' four children held dual US/Canadian citizenship.
 Daughter Camille Mitchell and son Charles (later known as Cameron Mitchell Jr.) are both actors.
 Son Michael Fredrick "Fred" Mitchell, became president of Intercontinental Packers.
 Now known as Mitchell's Gourmet Foods, the company is owned by Maple Leaf Foods.

+His first wife, Johanna filed a lawsuit alleging cruelty, and sought over $2,000 a month in financial support.
 Mitchell married Lissa Jacobs Gertz in June 1957.
-His first wife, Johanna filed a lawsuit alleging cruelty, and sought over $2,000 a month in financial support.
 Mitchell and Gertz had three children: Kate, Jake, and Jono.

 In February 1974, Mitchell entered his second bankruptcy, with $2.4 million in debts contrasted against $26 in two bank accounts.
 He told Associated Press writer Bob Thomas: "The reasons are the same as have happened to other actors over the years.
 Stupid, bad investments.
 Parasites who live off you.
 Too much trust in people who handle your money".

 On May 9, 1973, Mitchell married Margaret Brock Johnson Mozingo, whom he met when he was in Clemson, South Carolina, making The Midnight Man; their marriage took place in Puerto Rico.
 In November 1976, his wife applied to a civil court to annul the marriage on the grounds of bigamy.
 Arguing she was the victim of deception, she said she married her husband before his divorce from Gertz was finalized on February 23, 1974.
 Mitchell's marriage to Mozingo was formally annulled.
 In March 1976, Gertz had sued Mozingo for $53,000, a sum she claimed Mitchell and Mozingo agreed to pay her as a divorce settlement.